fbpx

 • Lesions start small and grow in concentric rings.

 • A mature Early Blight lesion has a bulls-eye appearance.
-You will often notice the tissue around the early blight lesion turns a bright yellow.
+The tissue around the early blight lesion often turns a bright yellow.

 • Spores are easily carried by air currents, windblown soil, splashing rain, and irrigation water.